Written by Kevin Schulz

-The Pohl and Dee team were now looking for opportunities, and the first to come along was the Pipestone System boar stud in 2005.
-“Gordon Spronk (Pipestone System co-founder) was the real pioneer in putting air filtration into the real world,” Dee says, adding that the Pipestone boar stud was the first commercial success of a filtered barn.
+The Pohl and Dee team were now looking for opportunities, and the first to come along was the Pipestone Management boar stud in 2005.
+“Gordon Spronk (Pipestone Management co-founder) was the real pioneer in putting air filtration into the real world,” Dee says, adding that the Pipestone boar stud was the first commercial success of a filtered barn.

 The production region model

 To further validate the process, in 2006, Dee developed and initiated a new project, funded by the National Pork Board, called the “production region model” that simulated a dense population project to mirror what was taking place across the Midwest countryside.
 “We set up four buildings, all close in proximity to one another.
 One facility contained 300 grow-finish pigs, the ‘source population’, and downwind from that we bought three small double-L nurseries, some filtered, and some not.”
 The grow-finish pigs were infected with the 184 strain and Mycoplasma hyopneumoniae in the “source” population.
 Downwind were the nursery barns housing negative pigs, and every two weeks new pigs were brought into the source herd to “keep the infection active.”